 In the simplest terms, R&D tax credits are a way to fund R&D projects and mitigate losses incurred by failed R&D projects.
 Even if this attempt does not pay off, it might spark another idea, or lead you down a previously unexplored path.

 By viewing failure not just as a cost, it becomes possible to view it as a point situated along a longer timeline.
 You’ve failed now, but armed with new knowledge, you can pick up where you left off and apply it in your next iteration or in a whole new project (that could be eligible for R&D tax credits as well).

 Need a hand filing a claim for your failed R&D project?
+Not sure if you can claim R&D tax credits?
+Or want to get up to date with the changes to R&D Tax Credits?
 Get in touch with the experts at RDP Associates.
 We’re always happy to help!